-We often turn to vitamin C for immunity support when the cold sets in.
-What are some of the best food sources this season?
+We often turn to vitamin C for immunity support.
+What are some of the best food sources available?

 20mg in 1 large baked potato

 21mg in 1 cup mashed

 36mg in 1 large or 2 small mandarins

 56mg in 1 cup of chopped kale

 63mg vitamin C in 1 kiwifruit